The Early Show: The Morning Program (1987)

-CBS This Morning
+CBS This Morning (1987)

 On November 30, 1987, The Morning Program was replaced by the original CBS This Morning.
 It lasted for twelve years, staying in third place for its entire run.
 However, it was far more competitive than its predecessors had ever been (with the aforementioned KKTV, after previously dropping The Morning Program, beginning to air CBS This Morning in early 1989).

+By May 1999, CBS had managed to corral Bryant Gumbel to be a host on the morning show, although he did not join the program until after its cancellation; at the time, it was reported that the CBS morning show had averaged slightly below three million viewers on average, with ABC being second at 3.7 million and Today being number one with 6.1 million.
 It ended on October 29, 1999 and was replaced by The Early Show.
 In 2012, the second iteration of CBS This Morning replaced The Early Show.
-Plans were announced for the show to be renamed CBS Mornings to emulate the Sunday edition.
-This latest version of the program began in September 2021.

 History

 Gumbel, Clayson, McEwen and Chen (November 1, 1999–2002)

 The Early Show began on November 1, 1999 (around the time when Viacom, a former CBS division, had purchased the network) when CBS executives successfully lured former Today host Bryant Gumbel to head up the broadcast, teamed with ABC News correspondent Jane Clayson.
 Unlike with This Morning, CBS asked its affiliates to carry the two-hour program in its entirety.
 Julie Chen read the news, while Mark McEwen of Live by Request, the sole holdover from CBS This Morning, did the weather.
 Initial ratings were not encouraging, and were actually lower than those of CBS This Morning.
 Gumbel left on May 17, 2002, and shortly thereafter Clayson and McEwen were replaced.

 Clayson may be best known for her awkward confrontation with Early Show food and style contributor Martha Stewart during this period; Stewart was involved in the ImClone stock trading case, but retained her Early Show contributor duties during the initial stages of the controversy.
 CBS required Stewart to address the issue as a condition of keeping those contributor duties.
 Stewart, upon consulting her legal team, agreed to take questions on-air, but not in a separate interview.
 As a result, during one of Stewart's usual live cooking segments (in June 2002), Clayson, who normally assisted Stewart with preparing the meal, asked her to comment on her involvement with ImClone and her selling of company stock just one day before an application for a new cancer drug developed by the pharmaceutical company was rejected by the Food and Drug Administration; a visibly uncomfortable Stewart, obsessively chopping vegetables for a salad, evaded Clayson's questions, citing her inability to comment on an ongoing investigation (Stewart was indicted in 2003, tried and convicted in 2004, and served five months in federal prison for her involvement in the case).
 Stewart stopped contributing to the program after the appearance, which was immortalized in an NBC TV-movie of Stewart's life that aired a few months later (with Cybill Shepherd playing the role of Stewart).